Determining quantum phase diagrams of topological Kitaev-inspired models on NISQ quantum hardware: Finite size effect on entanglement entropy

-Another advantage of calculating entanglement entropy with correlation functions is that it allows us to study the finite-size effects on the entanglement entropy.
-In Fig.~\ref{figS3}, we show how the entanglement entropy of the bond-fermions changes with increasing lattice size.
-We note that when the bond-fermion lattice size $N$ is smaller than $10$, the entanglement entropy increases with the coupling strength $J_x$ monotonically, and no obvious signature appears when $J_x$ passes through the quantum phase transition point.
+The advantage of calculating entanglement entropy with correlation functions is that it allows us to study the finite-size effects on the entanglement entropy.
+In Fig.~\ref{figS4}, we show how the entanglement entropy of the bond fermions changes with increasing lattice size.
+We note that when the bond fermion lattice size $N$ is smaller than $10$, the entanglement entropy increases with the coupling strength $J_x$ monotonically, and no obvious signature appears when $J_x$ passes through the quantum phase transition point.
 If we further increase the lattice size (for example the $N=20$ case), the non-monotonic behavior of the entanglement entropy with increasing coupling strength starts to appear.
-However, an accurate determination of the quantum phase transition requires the bond-fermion lattice size $N$ to be larger than $80$.
+However, an accurate determination of the quantum phase transition requires the bond fermion lattice size $N$ to be larger than about $80$.

 Similar procedures can be used to find the entanglement entropy of the bond fermions of the Kitaev honeycomb model.
-How the entanglement entropy changes with the increasing system size is shown in Fig.~\ref{figS4}.
-It turns out that the accurate determination of the quantum phase transition requires a system size larger than $L_x\times L_y = 64\times 64$.
+How the entanglement entropy changes with the increasing system size is shown in Fig.~\ref{figS5}.
+It turns out that an accurate determination of the quantum phase transition requires a system size larger than $L_x\times L_y = 64\times 64$.